-Other Allied Health Programs have been established through the years to include Certified Nursing Assistant, Phlebotomy, and Orthotics and Prosthetics.
+Other Allied Health Programs have been established through the years to include Certified Nursing Assistant, Phlebotomy, and EKG Technician.
+Diagnostic Medical Sonography (Ultrasound) will begin in fall 2014, pending state approval.
 Allied health professionals are health care practitioners with formal education and clinical training who are credentialed through certification, registration and/or licensure.
 They collaborate with physicians and other members of the health care team to deliver high quality patient care services for the identification, prevention, and treatment of diseases, disabilities and disorders.